-Commented [KF16]: Moved to Utilities Chapter -Stormwater section to support land acquisition for stormwater management benefits PN2.5 Design improvements to public land using existing and new vegetation that is attractive, adapted to a changingour climate, supports a variety of wildlife, and requires minimal, long-term maintenance.
+PN2.5 Design improvements to public land using existing and new vegetation that is attractive, adapted to a changing our climate, supports a variety of wildlife, and requires minimal, long-term maintenance.

-PN2.6 Conserve and restore wildlife and aquatic habitat in both existing habitat corridors and high-priority other ecologically important separate sites.
-Consider salmon, amphibians, pollinators, migratory birds, and other similarly protected or prioritized species.
+PN2.6 Conserve and restore wildlife and aquatic habitat in both existing habitat corridors and high priority other ecologically important separate sites.
+Protect salmon, amphibians, pollinators, migratory birds, and other similarly prioritized species.

 PN2.7 Increase awareness of the importance of pollinator species for food security and habitat health.
-Promote landscaping, gardening, and habitat stewardship practices that support pollinators
+Promote landscaping, gardening, and habitat stewardship practices that support pollinators.